 What is teriflunomide?

-Teriflunomide is a prescription medication used to treat multiple sclerosis.
+Teriflunomide is a prescription medication that has been used to treat multiple sclerosis (MS).
 It is marketed under the brand name Aubagio®.
 There is another medication, called leflunomide, which turns into teriflunomide in the body.
-For more information on this similar medication, please see the fact sheet Leflunomide at https://mothertobaby.org/fact-sheets/leflunomide-pregnancy/.
+For more information on this similar medication, please see the fact sheet leflunomide at https://mothertobaby.org/fact-sheets/leflunomide-pregnancy/.

 I take teriflunomide.
 Can it make it harder for me to get pregnant?

-It is not known if teriflunomide can make it more difficult to get pregnant.
-However, people who are trying to get pregnant are not recommended to take teriflunomide.
-If you are trying to become pregnant and are on teriflunomide it is important for you to talk with your healthcare provider.
+It is not known if teriflunomide can make it harder to get pregnant.
+It is recommended that women who are trying to get pregnant not take teriflunomide.
+If you are trying to get pregnant and are on teriflunomide it is important for you to talk with your healthcare providers.

 Does taking teriflunomide increase the chance of birth defects?

-Does taking teriflunomide in pregnancy cause long-term problems in behavior for the baby?
+Does taking teriflunomide in pregnancy affect future behavior or learning for the child?

 There are no studies looking at the use of teriflunomide in breastfeeding.
-Because there is a lack of information, and the medication has the ability to suppress the immune system, teriflunomide has not recommended while breastfeeding.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+It is unknown how much of the medication can get into breast milk.
+The product label for teriflunomide recommends women who are breastfeeding not use this medication.
+Your healthcare providers can talk with you about using teriflunomide and what treatment is best for you.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 MotherToBaby is currently conducting a study looking at multiple sclerosis and the medications used to treat MS in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.